k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 - **adldap** - connect to the AD/LDAP server.
 For this option, the AD/LDAP server connection details are required and should be defined in section name: `adldap_auth`.
 - **block_all** - means that access is blocked.
 No further settings are required for it, and it is the recommended option in case of SAML.

-The default authenticator is "cassandra" when `server_authenticator` is not set.
+When the `server_authenticator` is not set, the default authenticator is "cassandra".

-As explained later in this article, Fabric allows the use of proprietary custom authenticators as well.
+Fabric allows the use of proprietary custom authenticators as well, as it will be explained later in this article.